David Lodge (author): Overview

 Several of Lodge's novels satirise the academic world.
 The Campus Trilogy (Changing Places, Small World and Nice Work) are set at a fictional English Midland university of "Rummidge", modelled on Birmingham.
 (The name "Rummidge" appears to be derived from Brummagem, the local nickname for Birmingham, by removing the first and last letters and altering the spelling.)
 The novels share characters, notably the Rummidge English literature lecturer Philip Swallow and his American counterpart, Professor Morris Zapp, who aspires to be "the highest paid Professor of English in the world".
 Swallow and Zapp first cross paths in Changing Places, where they swap jobs for an exchange scheme (and later, swap wives).
-Lodge has called the plot of the novel "a narrative transformation of the thematic material and the socio-cultural similarities and differences I had perceived between Birmingham and Berkeley," during his visiting professorship.
+Lodge has called the plot of the novel "a narrative transformation of the thematic material and the socio-cultural similarities and differences I had perceived between Birmingham and Berkeley", during his visiting professorship.

 Other fictional universities appear in Lodge's novels.
 Persse McGarrigle in Small World is a doctoral student at a fictional University College Limerick, the book having been written before the foundation of a real University of Limerick.
 Another campus novel, Thinks..., is set in a fictional University of Gloucester, before the foundation of the University of Gloucestershire.

-Lodge's novels cover the world of business in Nice Work, that of television in Therapy, and deafness and Alzheimer's disease in Deaf Sentence.
-The last draws on Lodge's own hearing problems: "I hate my deafness; it's a comic infirmity as opposed to blindness which is a tragic infirmity".
-Lodge has said of his own work, "Each of my novels corresponds to a particular phase or aspect of my own life [but] this does not mean they are autobiographical in any simple, straightforward sense."
+Lodge's novels cover the world of business in Nice Work, that of television in Therapy and deafness and Alzheimer's disease in Deaf Sentence.
+The last draws on Lodge's hearing problems, "I hate my deafness; it's a comic infirmity as opposed to blindness which is a tragic infirmity".
+Lodge has said of his work, "Each of my novels corresponds to a particular phase or aspect of my own life [but] this does not mean they are autobiographical in any simple, straightforward sense".

-Two of Lodge's later novels follow the lives of authors: Author, Author (2004) about Henry James and A Man of Parts (2011) about H. G. Wells.
+Two of Lodge's later novels follow the lives of authors, Author, Author (2004) about Henry James and A Man of Parts (2011) about H. G. Wells.
 Author, Author suffered from comparison with Colm Tóibín's novel about Henry James, The Master, published six months earlier and then shortlisted for the Booker Prize.
 Most reviews of Lodge's novel dwelt on its unfortunate timing.
 Lodge wrote about the experience in The Year of Henry James (2006).

-In 2015, Quite a Good Time to Be Born was published: an autobiography covering Lodge's life from 1935 to 1975.
+In 2015, Quite a Good Time to Be Born was published, an autobiography covering Lodge's life from 1935 to 1975.